Futurama: Into the Wild Green Yonder: Plot

 The Planet Express crew visits Amy's parents, Leo and Inez, who are destroying the "old" Mars Vegas and constructing a more extravagant one.
 A group of eco-feminists led by Frida Waterfall protests the destruction of the environment, leading to an accident that leaves Frida's necklace lodged inside Fry's brain.
 The destruction upsets Leela, but Leo has bribed Professor Farnsworth to rubber-stamp the project.
 Leela saves a Martian muck leech, the last of its species, from the site.

-In New Mars Vegas, Fry starts going mad when he cannot stop hearing the thoughts of everyone around him.
-He meets Hutch, a transient who advises Fry to wear a tinfoil hat to keep others' thoughts out of his head.
-Hutch warns Fry to beware the "Dark Ones".
+In New Mars Vegas, Fry starts panicking when he cannot stop hearing the thoughts of everyone around him.
+He meets Hutch, a transient who gives Fry a tinfoil hat to keep others' thoughts out of his head.

 Leo reveals plans to build the Universe's largest miniature golf course, destroying 12% of the Milky Way in the process.
 Farnsworth and the crew survey the site, finding an asteroid in a violet dwarf star system teeming with primordial life.
 Nevertheless, Farnsworth approves Leo's project.
 Disgusted, Leela joins the eco-feminists, who sabotage the project.